Equality Network: Work

-Over the past 17 years the Equality Network has claimed a number of victories for LGBT equality in Scotland including an equal age of consent, the repeal of Section 28, Civil Partnerships, Gender Recognition, adoption and fertility rights, hate crime laws, and most recently same-sex marriage.
+In 1998, a main focus for the Equality Network was campaigning around the arrangements for the new Scottish Parliament.
+Together with other equality organisations, it successfully called for the Parliament to have an Equal Opportunities Committee, and for the Scottish Government to have an Equality Unit, and for equal opportunities to be a founding principal of Scottish devolution.

+In the run-up to the first Scottish Parliament election in May 1999, the Equality Network published a manifesto, "Equality at Holyrood".

+Section 28

+Top of the manifesto calls for the repeal of 'section 28' (officially, section 2A of the Local Government Act 1986).
+This was the law introduced by Margaret Thatcher's UK government in 1988, which banned local councils from "the promotion of homosexuality", and banned the promotion in schools of "the acceptability of homosexuality as a pretended family relationship".
+Section 28 had had a big effect on holding back acceptance of LGBT people.

+In May 1999, in the first Scottish Parliament election, the people of Scotland elected a Labour/Liberal Democrat coalition Scottish Government.
+In October 1999, the Communities Minister, Wendy Alexander, announced that the government would repeal section 28.
+There was a backlash in some of the media, and in January 2000, one of Scotland's richest businessmen, Brian Souter, announced that he would be funding a "Keep the Clause" campaign to stop the repeal.
+He spent over £1 million on the campaign, including adverts all over the media and on billboards across Scotland.
+But the government continued with the repeal proposal, and on 21 June 2000, the Scottish Parliament voted by 99 votes to 17 to repeal section 28.

-Scottish Trans Alliance
+Scottish Trans

-The Scottish Trans Alliance (STA) is a project within the Equality Network to "improve gender identity and gender reassignment equality, rights and inclusion in Scotland".
-Scottish Trans Alliance has three full-time staff working for the Equality Network, Vic Valentine is manager of the group, a position previously held by James Morton, the author of A Scottish History of Trans Equality Activism.
+Scottish Trans is a trans-specific project within the Equality Network to "improve gender identity and gender reassignment equality, rights and inclusion in Scotland".
+Scottish Trans has three full-time staff working for the Equality Network, Vic Valentine is manager of the group, a position previously held by James Morton, the author of A Scottish History of Trans Equality Activism.

 Awards

 The Equality Network won the Campaign of the Year Award at the Herald Society Awards 2012, and Campaign of the Year at the LGBT Youth Scotland Awards 2012, both for the Equal Marriage campaign — the UK's first campaign for same-sex marriage rights, established by the Equality Network in 2008.
 It was also shortlisted for Public Campaign of the Year at the Scottish Politician of the Year Awards 2012.